Take a trip to the Big Easy with this Easy Gumbo Recipe!

 This big pot of love is filled with hearty ingredients that are so filling and satisfying!
 Bet you can’t have just one bowl!

-While I believe Gumbo tastes infinitely better, a Gumbo is very similar to the mangia I remembered as a kid.
 Gumbo is a hodgepodge of ingredients that work harmoniously together to create a satisfying and flavorful dish.
 Gumbo is one of those hearty dishes that will hold almost anything.
-You can throw in chicken, shrimp, a variety of sausages, crawfish, firm, white fish and a whole bunch of veggies and still call it a gumbo.
+You can throw in chicken, shrimp, a variety of sausages, crawfish, firm, white fish, and a whole bunch of veggies and still call it gumbo.

 A good gumbo starts with an oil-based roux.
 I used extra virgin olive oil that I whisked together with flour to create a deep, rich, ultra-flavorful base for this gumbo recipe.
 The robust olive oil has a full-bodied flavor that works perfectly as the first layer of this dish.
 It is low in acidity yet has a spicy, bitter character that works well with the mild okra and seafood in this dish.